lildude/ha-addon-teslamate/DOCS.md

 - Visualization and data analysis with **Grafana**
 - Vehicle data is published to a local **MQTT** Broker

-This addon allows you to run [TeslaMate][teslamate] on your Home Assistant server based on the the official TeslaMate [docker image][docker].
+This add-on allows you to run [TeslaMate][teslamate] on your Home Assistant server based on the the official TeslaMate [docker image][docker].

 ## Configuration